ryantd42/NY-Legislative-Git/2023/S6387B-2023/bill.md

   --  recommitted  to  the  Committee  on  Civil Service and Pensions in accordance with Senate Rule 6, sec.
-8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+8 --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee --  committee  discharged,  bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN  ACT  to amend the retirement and social security law, in relation to disability retirement benefits for the presumption  of  post-traumatic stress disorder for certain titles

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The retirement and social security law is amended by adding a new section 605-h to read as follows:
   § 605-H. DISABILITY RETIREMENT FOR CERTAIN DISPATCHERS.
 1. A  MEMBER EMPLOYED  AS  A  COMMUNICATIONS  TECHNICIAN,  COMMUNICATIONS SPECIALIST, COMMUNICATIONS OPERATOR, RADIO DISPATCHER, OR  EMERGENCY  DISPATCHER  BY ANY  STATE  AGENCY,  DEPARTMENT, OR DIVISION, A COUNTY 911 DISPATCHER, A COUNTY 911 DISPATCHER SUPERVISOR, A NEW YORK CITY FIRE ALARM DISPATCHER, A NEW YORK CITY SUPERVISING FIRE ALARM DISPATCHER LEVEL  ONE  OR  A  NEW YORK  CITY SUPERVISING FIRE ALARM DISPATCHER LEVEL TWO SHALL BE ENTITLED TO DISABILITY RETIREMENT ALLOWANCE, IF, AT THE TIME APPLICATION THEREFOR IS FILED, SUCH  MEMBER  IS  PHYSICALLY  OR  MENTALLY  INCAPACITATED  FOR PERFORMANCE  OF  DUTY  AS  A RESULT OF CONTRACTING POST-TRAUMATIC STRESS DISORDER WHILE SO EMPLOYED AND AS A RESULT OF THEIR EMPLOYMENT.
-  2. NOTWITHSTANDING  ANY  PROVISION OF THIS CHAPTER OR OF ANY GENERAL, SPECIAL OR LOCAL LAW TO THE CONTRARY, ANY MEMBER WHO IS A COMMUNICATIONS TECHNICIAN, COMMUNICATIONS SPECIALIST,  COMMUNICATIONS  OPERATOR,  RADIO DISPATCHER,  OR EMERGENCY DISPATCHER BY ANY STATE AGENCY, DEPARTMENT, OR DIVISION, A COUNTY 911 DISPATCHER, A COUNTY 911 DISPATCHER SUPERVISOR, A NEW YORK CITY FIRE ALARM DISPATCHER, A NEW YORK  CITY  SUPERVISING  FIRE ALARM  DISPATCHER  LEVEL  ONE  OR A NEW YORK CITY SUPERVISING FIRE ALARM
+  2. NOTWITHSTANDING ANY PROVISION OF THIS CHAPTER OR  OF  ANY  GENERAL, SPECIAL OR LOCAL LAW TO THE CONTRARY, ANY MEMBER WHO IS A COMMUNICATIONS TECHNICIAN,  COMMUNICATIONS  SPECIALIST,  COMMUNICATIONS OPERATOR, RADIO DISPATCHER, OR EMERGENCY DISPATCHER BY ANY STATE AGENCY, DEPARTMENT,  OR DIVISION, A COUNTY 911 DISPATCHER, A COUNTY 911 DISPATCHER SUPERVISOR, A NEW  YORK  CITY  FIRE ALARM DISPATCHER, A NEW YORK CITY SUPERVISING FIRE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01365-07-4
+  LBD01365-13-4
- S. 6387--A  2
+ S. 6387--B  2

- DISPATCHER LEVEL TWO WHO IS DIAGNOSED AS SUFFERING  FROM  POST-TRAUMATIC STRESS  DISORDER  RESULTING IN DISABILITY TO SUCH FIRE ALARM DISPATCHER, PRESENTLY EMPLOYED, AND WHO SHALL HAVE SUSTAINED SUCH  DISABILITY  WHILE SO EMPLOYED, SHALL HAVE SUCH DIAGNOSIS BE PRESUMPTIVE EVIDENCE THAT SUCH DISABILITY WAS INCURRED IN THE PERFORMANCE AND DISCHARGE OF DUTY, UNLESS THE CONTRARY BE PROVEN BY COMPETENT EVIDENCE.
+ ALARM DISPATCHER LEVEL ONE OR A NEW YORK  CITY  SUPERVISING  FIRE  ALARM DISPATCHER  LEVEL  TWO WHO IS DIAGNOSED AS SUFFERING FROM POST-TRAUMATIC STRESS DISORDER RESULTING IN DISABILITY TO SUCH FIRE  ALARM  DISPATCHER, PRESENTLY  EMPLOYED,  AND WHO SHALL HAVE SUSTAINED SUCH DISABILITY WHILE SO EMPLOYED, SHALL HAVE SUCH DIAGNOSIS BE PRESUMPTIVE EVIDENCE THAT SUCH DISABILITY WAS INCURRED IN THE PERFORMANCE AND DISCHARGE OF DUTY, UNLESS THE CONTRARY BE PROVEN BY COMPETENT EVIDENCE.
-  3. THE  ANNUAL  RETIREMENT  ALLOWANCE  PAYABLE  SHALL BE EQUAL TO THE THREE-QUARTERS OF THEIR FINAL AVERAGE SALARY, SUBJECT TO THE  PROVISIONS OF SECTION SIXTY-FOUR OF THIS CHAPTER.
+  3. THE ANNUAL RETIREMENT ALLOWANCE  PAYABLE  SHALL  BE  EQUAL  TO  THE THREE-QUARTERS  OF THEIR FINAL AVERAGE SALARY, SUBJECT TO THE PROVISIONS OF SECTION SIXTY-FOUR OF THIS CHAPTER FOR MEMBERS OF THE NEW YORK  STATE AND LOCAL EMPLOYEES' RETIREMENT SYSTEM OR SECTION 13-176 OF THE ADMINIS- TRATIVE  CODE  OF THE CITY OF NEW  YORK FOR MEMBERS OF THE NEW YORK CITY EMPLOYEES' RETIREMENT SYSTEM.
   § 2.
 This act shall take effect immediately.
+  FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
+  SUMMARY: This proposed legislation would provide a rebuttable statuto- ry presumption to Fire Alarm Dispatchers, whose disability results  from post-traumatic  stress disorder (PTSD) and provide a performance of duty disability retirement benefit equivalent to 75% of  the  member's  Final Average  Salary  (FAS) offset by an explicit Workers' Compensation bene- fit.
+  ILLUSTRATION - INCREASE (DECREASE) IN EMPLOYER CONTRIBUTIONS by Fiscal Year for the first 25 years ($ in Thousands) Year  One Incident  One Incident
+  Per Year
+  2025  56  56
+  2026  56  114
+  2027  56  174
+  2028  56  236
+  2029  56  299
+  2030  56  365
+  2031  56  432
+  2032  56  501
+  2033  56  573
+  2034  56  646
+  2035  56  722
+  2036  56  800
+  2037  56  881
+  2038  56  964
+  2039  0  992
+  2040  0  1,022
+  2041  0  1,053
+  2042  0  1,084
+  2043  0  1,117
+  2044  0  1,151
+  2045  0  1,185
+  2046  0  1,221
+  2047  0  1,257
+  2048  0  1,295
+  2049  0  1,334
+ Employer contribution impact beyond Fiscal Year 2049 is not shown.
+  The potential increases in employer contributions will be allocated to New York City.
+  EXPECTED INCREASE (DECREASE) IN ACTUARIAL LIABILITIES as of June 30, 2023 ($ in Thousands)
+ S. 6387--B  3

+  Present Value (PV)  Per Disability
+  PV of Benefits:  443
+  PV of Employee Contributions:  (33)
+  PV of Employer Contributions:  477
+  Unfunded Accrued Liabilities:  477

+  AMORTIZATION OF UNFUNDED ACCRUED LIABILITY

+  Recognized as Ongoing Gain/Loss  Per Disability Number of Payments:  14
+  Amortization Payment:  56 K

+  CENSUS DATA: The number of members who will benefit in the future from this fiscal note is unknown.
+The estimates presented herein are based on preliminary  census  data collected as of June 30, 2023.
+The census data for the potentially impacted population  used  to  develop  the  average costs is summarized below.

+  NYCERS
+  Active Members
+  - Number Count:  187
+  - Average Age:  41.0
+  - Average Service:  12.2
+  - Average Salary:  82,900

+  IMPACT  ON  MEMBER BENEFITS: Currently, an active member of NYCERS who is employed as a Fire Alarm Dispatcher and becomes disabled due to PTSD, is eligible for an ordinary disability retirement, generally a  lifetime payment  of  1/60th of Final Average Salary (FAS) times service not less than 1/3 of FAS.
+  Under the proposed legislation, the  performance  of  duty  disability benefit would be equal to:
+  * 75% of Final Average Salary (FAS), where
+  *  FAS  is defined as 3-Year FAS for Tier 4 and 5-Year FAS for Tier 6,
+ with
+  * an explicit Workers' Compensation offset.
+  ASSUMPTIONS AND METHODS: The  estimates  presented  herein  have  been calculated  based  on the Revised 2021 Actuarial Assumptions and Methods of NYCERS.
+  The number of additional members and eligible retirees who will  bene- fit  in  the future from this fiscal note is unknown and included as per incident disability costs.
+The cost of this proposed  legislation  could vary  greatly  depending on the number of future members who benefit and on their length of service, age, and salary history.
+  The estimated per incident financial impact for disabled  members  has been  calculated  assuming  50%  would retire under the current ordinary disability benefit, and 50%  would  continue  working  if  the  proposed legislation were not passed.
+  RISK  AND  UNCERTAINTY: The costs presented in this Fiscal Note depend highly on the actuarial assumptions, methods,  and  models  used,  demo- graphics  of  the impacted population, and other factors such as invest- ment, contribution, and other risks.
+If actual experience deviates  from actuarial  assumptions,  the  actual  costs  could  differ  from  those presented herein.
+Quantifying these risks is beyond the  scope  of  this Fiscal Note.
+ S. 6387--B  4

+  This  Fiscal  Note  is intended to measure pension-related impacts and does not include other potential costs (e.g., administrative  and  Other Postemployment Benefits).
+  STATEMENT OF ACTUARIAL OPINION: Marek Tyszkiewicz and Gregory Zelikov- sky  are members of the Society of Actuaries and the American Academy of Actuaries.
+We are members of NYCERS but do not believe  it  impairs  our objectivity  and  we  meet  the  Qualification Standards of the American Academy of Actuaries to render the actuarial opinion  contained  herein.
+ To  the  best  of  our knowledge, the results contained herein have been prepared in accordance with generally accepted actuarial principles  and procedures  and  with  the Actuarial Standards of Practice issued by the Actuarial Standards Board.
+  FISCAL NOTE IDENTIFICATION: This Fiscal Note 2024-48 dated May 3, 2024 was prepared by the Chief Actuary  for  the  New  York  City  Retirement Systems and Pension Funds.
+This estimate is intended for use only during the 2024 Legislative Session.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This  bill  would grant improved disability eligibility to any Tier 3, 4, 5 or 6 member of the New York State and Local  Employees'  Retirement